Master of Science in Mechanical Engineering

 Master of Science (M.S.)
 Degree

-The Department of Mechanical Engineering offers both a thesis option and a non-thesis option leading to the M.S. degree.
+The Department of Mechanical Engineering offers both a thesis option and a non-thesis (project) option leading to the M.S. degree.
 Areas of study in Mechanical Engineering include:

-- Biomechanics and Biomaterials: biomechanics of human motion, biomaterials, orthopedic biomechanics and biomedical product design, transport phenomena, and drug delivery.
+- Biomechanics and Biomaterials: biomechanics of human motion, biomaterials, orthopedic biomechanics and biomedical product design, transport phenomena, and drug delivery

 - Computational Mechanics and Mathematics of Computations: computational mechanics, finite element analysis, finite element methods and software